sumanjs/suman/README.md

 * Allow for maximum dynamicism so that Suman can match all use cases of users.
 * Allow users to create tests with different frameworks as needed (Mocha or Tape for browser testing), and even in different languages, especially shell scripting, but also Java, Golang, etc.
+* Composiablity - suman tests should be able to run suman tests as child processes, ad inifitem, without hiccups.

 ## On lack of browser support